-The mission of the Institute for Biblical Community Development (IBCD) is to extend the basic blessings that God has intended for all of his children to the 90% of the world's population who lack provisions such as clean water, food, energy, shelter, and health and hygiene.
+The mission of the Institute for Biblical Community Development (IBCD) is to extend the basic blessings that God has intended for all of his children to the 90 percent of the world's population who lack provisions such as clean water, food, energy, shelter and health and hygiene.

 IBCD offers training in many underdeveloped and developing countries in Holistic Community Development.
 We train local missionaries using technologies that are appropriate to specific social, economic and environmental contexts in a variety of development areas including:

 - Health and Hygiene